Assetz Capital Review

 It’s easy to see when payments have been made, and when payments are due by drilling down in any loan listing.

 Selling Loans and Withdrawing Capital

 Assetz Capital don’t charge an exit fee for selling loans.
-In the QAA under “normal market conditions”, capital can be withdrawn from loans almost immediately providing there is enough other lenders capital in the account to cover your loans (typically not a problem).
+With the QAA under “normal market conditions”, capital can be withdrawn from loans almost immediately providing there is enough other lenders capital in the account to cover your loans (typically not a problem).
 In the other auto-invest accounts, it can take anywhere from a few days to a couple of weeks or more to sell loans, all depending on market conditions.
-In the MLA it’s hard to gauge exit time as loans can only be sold if and when another investor chooses to purchase the loan.
+The MLA is hard to gauge.
+Exit time can vary as loans can only be sold if and when another investor chooses to purchase the loans.